ersgonzalo/Coffeebot-Skype/readme.md

 	```
 3. `node app`
+4. `ngrok http 8080` to create a tunnel to test your bot locally
-4. Make sure you have your bot setup on the botframework site.
+5. Make sure you have your bot setup on the botframework site.
-5. Add your bot on Skype or test it on the Botframework web chat!
+6. Add your bot on Skype or test it on the Botframework web chat!